lhindman/cs121-mod02-examples/README.md

 5. When prompted, Open the repository then Open the workspace

 ## Expressions Experimentation
-1. Open ConversionFun.java, read the code and run it to ensure it runs properly.
+1. Open ConversionFun.java, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Add code to output Volume 3 where volume3 is calculated as shown below.
 What is the result and why?
             volume3 = PI * radiusCubed * (4 / 3);

     - Add code to output Volume 4 where volume4 is calculated as shown below.
 What is the result and why?
             volume4 = 4 / (3 * PI) * radiusCubed;
-1. Open CookieFun.java, read the code and run it to ensure it runs properly.
+1. Open CookieFun.java, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Update the cookiesPerFriend expression as shown below.
 What is the result and why?
             cookiesPerFriend = (double) (numCookies / numFriends);

+## Variable Experimentation
+1. Open Geometry.java, read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
+    - Change the declaration for sides from an int to a double as shown below.
+What is the result and why?
+            double sides = 7;
+    - Modify the declaration for sides from to use the final operator as shown below.
+What is the result and why?
+            final double sides = 7;
+1. Open PianoKeys.java, read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
+    - Modify the declaration for keys from to use the final operator as shown below.
+What is the result and why?
+            final int keys = 88;